 As a designer or architect, Stoplight Studio and workspace go hand in hand to help create quality API Designs.
 Workspaces come with explorer to search API designs across your organization while Studio is an intuitive UI editor to describe OpenAPI, JSON Schema, and Markdown documents.
 I prefer to keep both of them open in separate tabs to easily go back and forth.

 First, review the requirements document in the workspace.
-Next, copy the data model from the requirements.
+Next, copy the API data model from the requirements.

 Explore Existing APIs